angelagilhotra/addevent-discord/README.md

 ### Usage
-Runs every hour (or as set in config), to post events coming up in the next hour on a channel in discord
+- Runs every hour (or as set in config), to post events coming up in the next hour on a channel in discord
+- supports 1 addEvent calendar, 1 discord channel

 ### Setup
 ```